kecohen575/cse15l-lab-reports/LabReport1.md

 > ## Step 2: Remotely Connecting

-To connect to a remote server you must use the 'ssh' command followed by what I believe to be the address of the remote server we are trying to access.
+To connect to a remote server you must use the 'ssh' command followed by what I believe to be the address of the remote server you are trying to access.
 For the purposes of CSE15L the command will look like this.

+Since I've already set up an SSH Key (we'll get to that soon), I am logged into the server immediately, but you should be prepared with the password needed.